futianfan/GenoCraft/README.md

 Common packages include PCA, tSNE, K-means, graph-based clustering, ...

-Clustering mainly for single-cell. bulk-RNA has 10-20 data points.
+Clustering is only for single-cell. bulk-RNA has 10-20 data points.
 Number of clusters is determined by labors.

+- input:
+	- `xxx`
+- run:
+	- `clustering_singlecell.py`: only for single-cell
+- output:
+	- `xxxx`

 ## Step 4.
-DEGs (differential expression genes)
+DEGs (differential expression genes) (done)

-This is essentially a hypothesis testing.
+This is essentially a hypothesis testing
 Bulk RNA starts from Step 2 or Step 4.

 - input: